foongyihao/FIT3162-Leveraging-Emotional-Cues-for-Real-Time-Deception-Detection/README.md

    ```

 #### Tracking Large Files with Git LFS
 Git LFS is used to efficiently handle large files such as videos, datasets, and model weights.
-This project tracks the following file types using Git LFS: `mp4`, `zip`, `csv`, `wmv`, `keras`, and `npy`.
+This project tracks the following file types using Git LFS:  `keras`.

 However, due to the limited storage quota, "npy" is not tracked by Git LFS and is ignored by git in the gitignore.
 To include a particular `.npy` file in your project, you need to track it using Git LFS.
 Here are the steps to do so: